austinsamsel/airheight/source/blog/2015-11-04-building-capote-part-4.html.markdown

   }
 });</code></pre>

 Now we need to set the session value.
-We will tie in to the keyup action in the form.
+We will tie this in to the keyup action in the form.
 I got this idea from [Meteortips](http://meteortips.com/second-meteor-tutorial/managing-todos/).
 Whenever a user presses a key (and lifts up their finger) we can fire an event in Meteor that will send whatever is in the form to our wordcount package to count the words.
 In the createPost events block, add in:

 <pre><code class="language-javascript">//model/posts.js